 City News Editor

-Alexander Brown is a sophomore in the College, tentatively majoring in government.
+Alexander Brown is a sophomore in the College, majoring in government.
 Originally from the Bay Area in California, he likes to spend his time hiking, driving along the Stinson Beach cliffside and swimming (not at home though, the water’s freezing).
-For the past year, he’s spent many hours as a photographer for THE HOYA, enjoying the challenges of coordinating with his section and taking full advantage of the invaluable opportunities presented by this paper.
+For the past year and a half, he’s spent many hours as a photographer for THE HOYA, enjoying the challenges of coordinating with his section and taking full advantage of the invaluable opportunities presented by the paper.
 He will never forget the countless memories from his first year at THE HOYA, including covering Secretary of Defense Leon Panetta and sitting 10 feet from Rosario Dawson, camera in hand.
-He is eagerly anticipating three more years of late nights and the lifelong friendships that come from them.
+He is eagerly anticipating two and a half more years of working with the staff and the stories that only emerge past the 2 a.m. mark.

-Ian Tice is a sophomore in the College, tentatively double majoring in economics and French.
-He originally hails from the suburbs of Philadelphia but loves living in D.C.
-When not performing his duties as layout editor for THE HOYA, Ian is a member of Hoya Blue and works at Yates Field House.
-His favorite season of the year is autumn.
+Ian Tice is a sophomore in the College, double majoring in economics and French.
+He originally hails from Maple Glen, Pa., a suburb of Philadelphia, and wishes people would stop telling him he pronounces things weirdly.
+As he embarks on his second term as layout editor for THE HOYA, he looks back fondly on a semester of broken chairs, Vittles runs and fun times.
+When not performing his duties for THE HOYA, Ian is a member of Hoya Blue and GAAP, works at Yates Field House and watches every episode of Downton Abbey.
+His favorite season is autumn and his favorite avifauna is the goose.

 Publishing Division Directors